Parameters

 The leading $ can be followed by any number of digits from 0-9, or a character string.
 This string must either begin with a lowercase letter, a...z, an uppercase letter A...Z or an underline_ character.
 Examples of valid names are: $plant, $_PLANT, $Valve_01, $Plant_01Valve.
 Special characters are not allowed.
 The name can be of any length.

-1. First character Type
+First characters (Lowercase) Type

 $f Float